audrasjb/gdpr-data-request-form/README.txt

 `[gpdr-data-request]` shortcode allows to integrate Data Request Form where you need.
 This shortcode has no parameter.

 - **PHP Function**
-`gdrf_data_request_form()` function allows to integrate Data Request Form where you need.
-This shortcode has no parameter.
+`echo gdrf_data_request_form()` function allows to integrate Data Request Form where you need.
+This function has no parameter.
+Don’t forget to `echo` the function.

 - **Gutenberg Block** (planned release: 1.4)
 We’re of course working on a Gutenberg block integration too :)